 For a more detailed article on stereo microphones, check out my article Do Microphones Output Mono Or Stereo Signals?

 In-Phase Vs. Out-Of-Phase

 Let’s now discuss phase relationships with microphones.
 Phase is a bit more complicated than polarity.

 Phase refers to the amount that a wave has passed through its cycle.
-Because sound and mic signal are waves, phase is important.
-Two identical waves/signals in-phase sum together while two identical waves/signal out-of-phase cancel each other out.
+Because sound and mic signals are waves, phase is important.
+Two identical waves/signals in-phase sum together while two identical waves/signals out-of-phase cancel each other out.

 Phase generally applies to waveforms of the same frequency.
-If these waves are in-phase, they line up along their entire form.
-If they are out-of-phase, there will be always be a difference between the two cycles at any given point in time.
+If these waves are in phase, they line up along their entire form.
+If they are out-of-phase, there will always be a difference between the two cycles at any given point in time.

-In nature, sound and acoustics have very complex relationships and even a pair of mics placed very closely together will not be 100% in-phase.
-That being said, we can get close to in-phase and that’s good enough for us (out ears rarely, if ever, hear sound perfectly in-phase.
+In nature, sound and acoustics have very complex relationships, and even a pair of mics placed very closely together will not be 100% in phase.
+That being said, we can get close to in-phase, and that’s good enough for us (our ears rarely if ever, hear sound perfectly in-phase.